Duality Origami: Emergent Ensemble Symmetries in Holography and Swampland: Global Symmetries in Chern-Simons Theories

-An Abelian Chern-Simons theory has global one-form and zero-form symmetries~\cite{Delmastro:2019vnj} which arise from automorphisms of the TQFT data~\cite{Barkeshli:2014cna} \footnote{For Abelian TQFTs, the 0-form and 1-form symmetries factorize and the 2-group symmetry is the trivial product.}.
-The one-form symmetry group is nothing but the discriminant $\mathscr{D}$ (cf.\ \cite{Hsin:2018vcg}).
-The zero-form symmetry group is defined via a permutation of the anyons (i.e., elements of $\mathscr{D}$) preserving the anyon data $(\mathscr{D}, \theta)$: \footnote{In this Letter, we consider unitary zero-form symmetries.
+Abelian Chern-Simons theories have global one-form and zero-form symmetries which arise from automorphisms of the TQFT data~\cite{Barkeshli:2014cna,Delmastro:2019vnj} \footnote{For Abelian TQFTs, the 0-form and 1-form symmetries factorize and the 2-group symmetry is the trivial product.}.
+The one-form symmetry group is identical to the discriminant group $\mathscr{D}$ (cf.\ \cite{Hsin:2018vcg}).
+The zero-form symmetry group is defined via permutations of the anyons that preserve the anyon data $(\mathscr{D}, \theta)$: \footnote{In this Letter, we consider unitary zero-form symmetries.
 Similar discussions apply when we consider anti-unitary zero-form symmetries, which map the topological spins to their complex conjugates.}